-- Let Amazon’s lawyers and their witnesses testify that the contract allowed them to suspend you without providing the reason for the suspension.
+- Let Amazon’s lawyers and their witnesses testify that the contract allowed them to suspend you without providing the reason.

-- Let Amazon argue that it doesn’t have to tell you why it suspended your account.
+- Make Amazon argue that it doesn’t have to tell you why it suspended your account.

 - Let Amazon refuse to testify about its methodologies and algorithms.

-- Let Amazon themselves present all of the ridiculousness of the Terms of Service directly to the arbitrator.
+- Make Amazon themselves present all of the ridiculousness of the Terms of Service directly to the arbitrator.

 In our previous articles, we have discussed that arbitrators are lawyers and retired judges.
-We know that all lawyers and judges studied contract law that states that one- sided agreements are invalid.
 When Amazon finishes making their argument about why it was OK to suspend your seller account, you then argue that the agreement itself is invalid.
 At every suspended Amazon seller arbitration, show that the Terms of Service is unenforceable.

 Get a Suspended Amazon Account Back by Arbitration

 Suspended Amazon sellers can get their account back by arbitration.
-An arbitration should be conducted the same way good trial lawyers present their cases.
-Make the case simple, concise, persuasive.
+It’s conducted the same way as trial lawyers present cases.
+Make it simple, concise, persuasive.
 Tell how you did nothing wrong and that Amazon unfairly suspended your account.

 Suspended Amazon sellers should use notions of fairness to get their accounts back at arbitration.
-Sellers should use the Good Faith and Fair Dealing laws imposed on all businesses to get their accounts back.
+Use the Good Faith and Fair Dealing laws imposed on all businesses to get their accounts back.
 Suspended sellers should point out that Amazon refuses to reveal how they make decisions against sellers.

-By filing for arbitration, you can 'take the decision out of Amazon’s hands' and legally bind them to the decision of an arbitrator.
-For a suspended AMZ seller, recouping your inventory & money is crucial.
+For a suspended AMZ seller, recouping inventory & money is crucial.
+By filing for arbitration, you can take the decision out of Amazon’s hands and legally bind them to the decision of an arbitrator.

 If Amazon refuses to reinstate your account, release your money, or give you back your inventory and you can’t resolve things with Plans of Action or by creating cases, every seller has the absolute right to take Amazon to binding arbitration.

-To prepare, review your account including all emails to & from Amazon that preceded the hearing.
+To prepare, review your account including emails to and from AMZ that preceded the hearing.

-For example, when many sellers were initially suspended, they wrote a Plan of Action where they admitted to doing something wrong.
+When many sellers become suspended, they write a Plan of Action where they admit to doing something wrong.
 As in any trial, you must take the admissions you made that can hurt your case and either take the wind out of Amazon’s sails or find a way to make your admissions of wrong doing into positive aspects of your presentation.

 First and foremost, you must argue why you should win.
 On the other hand, you also have to address the arguments you anticipate from the other side.
 You will need to identify the negative facts, figure out how to either make them positive or take the sting out as much as possible.
 Before the arbitration starts, you must be prepared to tell your story in a concise and persuasive manner that is easy to understand.

 As the party bringing the arbitration, your story should be quick, simple and persuasive.
 You should be able to boil the case down to two or three sentences.
 Arbitrators are people just like us.
-They have short attention spans and are used to getting their information in sound bites… just like us.
-In an age of CNN, multiple screens and too many things on our plates, you need to be focused on exactly why your account should be reinstated and nothing else.
+With short attention spans, used to getting information in sound bites, just like us.
+In an age of multiple screens and too many things on our plates, focus on exactly why your account should be reinstated and nothing else.

-You need use the same tools and methods that are used at trials around the United States by top trial lawyers.
+Use the same tools and methods used at trials around the United States by top trial lawyers.
 Some tools of persuasion include: teaching the arbitrator about selling on Amazon and empowering them to reach a favorable decision.

 How to Deal with Plans of Action Where You Admitted Errors

-If you are like most sellers, before your arbitration, you sent in multiple Plans of Action and admitted to doing something wrong and you apologized for it.
+If you’re like most Amazon sellers, before the arbitration, you sent in multiple Plans of Action and admitted to doing something wrong and apologized for it.
 You were willing to say anything in order to get your account back.

 As a trial lawyer, I can tell you that any admissions of doing something wrong will surely be used against you at arbitration.
-But, all is not lost.
-When you testify at your arbitration, bring out the admissions you made in your Plan of Action before Amazon cross examines you with them.
+When testifying, bring the admissions you made in your Plan of Action before Amazon cross examines you with them.
 By the time you need to discuss your admissions in your failed POAs, you have already set the stage that Amazon is a bully and that you and all other sellers are at Amazon’s mercy.
-Of course you would admit that your products weren’t shipped carefully… you need to feed your family or make payroll.

 As a strategy, you do not want to focus on the admissions of making mistakes, just touch upon it, explain the admissions briefly and then move on.
 Take the wind out of Amazon’s lawyers sails.
 Take the sting out of your prior statements.